What Is BOPIS (Buy Now, Pickup In Store) & How Can It Increase Sales?

-Though you’ll typically pay a monthly fee for these software functions, you can save some costs by choosing free eCommerce software or an all-in-one retail POS system that comes with all of these functions included (inventory, eCommerce, marketing, etc.).
-There are also free POS systems with BOPIS functionality—for example, Square includes a free online store with curbside or in-store pickup options; the system will also notify customers via text when their order is ready.
+Though you’ll typically pay a monthly fee for these software functions, you can save some costs by choosing the best free eCommerce software or an all-in-one retail POS system that comes with all of these functions included (inventory, eCommerce, marketing, etc.).
+There are also free POS systems with BOPIS functionality — for example, Square includes a free online store with curbside or in-store pickup options; the system will also notify customers via text when their order is ready.

 During this time of historically short staffing, businesses can also struggle to find personnel to fulfill BOPIS orders.
-If your existing employees are already stretched thin from in-person sales, they may not be able to also take on the added role of putting together BOPIS orders–or at least not within the speedy timeframe that BOPIS customers expect.
-As a result, you may need to add another hire to payroll in order to implement BOPIS.
+If your existing employees are already stretched thin from in-person sales, they may not be able to also take on the added role of putting together BOPIS orders — or at least not within the speedy timeframe that BOPIS customers expect.
+As a result, you may need to add another hire to your payroll to implement BOPIS.